alaukiknpant/FacebookInfer/README.md

 }
 ```

-Hence, to resolve such race problems, we synchronize the call to the abovementioned methods on the current instance (obtain lock on the current instance).
-By fixing this issue with under-synchronization of the call to methods that contains the write access to `this.foreground`, we were able to reduce the number of errors in the Infer analysis by 5 like in Issue 5.
+Hence, to resolve such race problems, we synchronize the call to the `defaultForeground()` method on the current instance (obtain lock on the current instance) so that the methods with read or write access to `this.forground` are all synchronized around the same object.

 ## Issue 7